Who doesn’t want a high-paying job? You’re spending most of your day working hard away from your family, and you want to be compensated well for it.

-While Costco is known for their low prices, they are also known as a place that pays a high wage and benefits to part-time workers.
-Not only do they pay hourly workers more than three times the federal minimum wage, but after180 days of employees, staff who work 24 hours or more a week are also eligible for health care benefits.
+While Costco is known for its low prices, they are also known as a place that pays a high wage and benefits to part-time workers.
+Not only do they pay hourly workers more than three times the federal minimum wage, but after 180 days of employees, staff who work 24 hours or more a week are also eligible for health care benefits.

 With 558 locations in 45 states, Washington D.C., and Puerto Rico, the odds are that there’s a Costco within commuting distance.

 If you live or travel through Texas, you’re familiar with the popular Bu-cee chain of Costco-sized convenience stores and rest stops.
 The company is expanding with locations in Alabama, Georgia, Florida, Kentucky, Mississippi, Tennessee, and South Carolina, and they are looking for staff.

 Recently, their now hiring poster went viral for their surprisingly high hourly wages in primarily rural locations.
 In low-cost-of-living areas, salaries of $15 to $34 an hour are often unheard-of and competitive, with positions requiring college degrees.

 For those with retail experience looking for a full-time job, Buc-ee’s day-time team lead makes $34 an hour or $66,560 a year, and an Assitant General Manager makes $91,782 as an average salary.